vista-art/fragmentcolor/docs/guides/building-apps/rust-with-app.md

 # }
 ```

-Keyboard, mouse, scroll, IME — every winit `WindowEvent` has a matching
+Keyboard, mouse, scroll, IME: every winit `WindowEvent` has a matching
 `on_*` callback (see `examples/rust/examples/app_healthcheck.rs` for the
 exhaustive list).
 They all take the same `(app, window_id, event_data)`
 shape so state lookups stay uniform.